davidlj95/ngx/projects/ngx-meta/docs/content/index.md

 Now:

-- If you want to know why this library, checkout its [features](features.md)
+- If you want to know why this library, check out its [features](features.md)
 - To start using it, check out how to [get started](get-started.md)